-- COVID-19 activity: - COVID-19 wastewater levels at all Huron County wastewater treatment plants (WWTP's) have begun to rise slightly. - COVID-19 reported cases in Ohio and Huron County are starting to rise. - Flu activity in Huron County remained low over the past week. - According to the CDC, flu activity in Ohio remains at minimal. - HCPH will not begin reporting county-level flu statistics until October. - RSV activity: - We have located a new source for RSV data for CDC region 5 which includes Minnesota, Wisconsin, Illinois, Indiana, Michigan, and Ohio.
+- COVID-19 activity: - COVID-19 wastewater levels at the Monroeville and Norwalk wastewater treatment plants (WWTP's) have begun to decrease while Wakeman is rising slightly, and New London has increased substantially. - $\circ$ $\,$ COVID-19 reported cases in Ohio and Huron County are rising. - Flu activity in Huron County remained low over the past week. - According to the CDC, flu activity in Ohio remains at minimal. - HCPH will not begin reporting county-level flu statistics until October. - RSV activity: - We have located a new source for RSV data for CDC region 5 which includes Minnesota, Wisconsin, Illinois, Indiana, Michigan, and Ohio.
 RSV activity is currently low.